• Skip to main content

 Decision Time >> Inland or Coastal Route?

-If Great Ocean Road, jump to here
+If inland continue.
+If the Great Ocean Road, jump to here

-Adelaide to Melbourne road trip inland option
+Adelaide to Melbourne road trip, inland option

 Our Adelaide to Melbourne road trip through the Grampians and these additional gems was nothing short of extraordinary.
 From the wonder of a pink lake to the engineering in Murtoa and the historical allure of Ballarat, each stop added a unique thread to the rich tapestry of our journey.